6 Hours

 Your Hotel in Aswan

-Make your journey to Abu Simbel effortless with a flight from Aswan.
-Begin your day with the convenience of boarding a morning flight to Abu Simbel, where you’ll spend the morning exploring the incredible rock-cut tombs on the shores of Lake Nasser.
-The main attractions include the great Sun Temple of Ramses II and the Temple of Queen Nefertari.
+Make your journey to Abu Simbel effortless with an Abu Simbel Day Trip from Aswan by Flight.
+Begin your day with the convenience of boarding a morning flight from Aswan to Abu Simbel, where you’ll spend the morning exploring the incredible rock-cut tombs on the shores of Lake Nasser.
+The main attractions include the great Sun Temple of Ramses II and the Temple of Queen Nefertari, both iconic wonders of ancient Egypt.

 Abu Simbel Temples

-The Abu Simbel Temples, ranking among the most famous in all of Egypt after the Giza Pyramids, stand as a testament to the grandeur of ancient Egyptian architecture and the enduring legacy of Pharaoh Ramses II and his wife, Nefertari.
-Here’s more about these remarkable twin temples:
+The Abu Simbel Day Trip from Aswan by Flight offers an incredible opportunity to explore two of Egypt’s most iconic temples, which are ranked among the most famous after the Giza Pyramids.
+The Abu Simbel Temples stand as a testament to the grandeur of ancient Egyptian architecture and the enduring legacy of Pharaoh Ramses II and his queen, Nefertari.
+These remarkable twin temples, carved into the mountainside on the west bank of the Nile, remain a symbol of ancient Egyptian engineering and art.

 1. Construction: